Churchill Travel Journal

 “Ladies and gentlemen, welcome to Churchill, Manitoba,” a voice welcomed us over the plane's intercom.
 Touchdown.
 Within minutes I was standing inside the terminal building gazing up at the enormous warning signs, educating visitors on bear safety.
 A little while later, Deb, from Lazy Bear Lodge called my name and I joined her, along with other guests of the lodge, on the seven-minute bus ride into town.

 A roaring stove greeted us at the entrance to the lodge — a welcome warmth on a chilly Churchill day.
 Temperatures can vary enormously here any time of the year, especially with winds picking up over the tundra and Hudson Bay.
 Everyone gathered in the communal area to learn more about the itinerary — all weather dependent — and to learn more about bear safety.

 Churchill is known for beluga whales more than it is polar bears during the summer months.
 Thousands of belugas flood the mouth of the Churchill River to calve and enjoy the warmer temperatures out of Hudson Bay.
-Our visit gave us the opportunity to kayak and snorkel with these beautiful white ghosts of the ocean.
+Our visit gave us the opportunity to kayak with these beautiful white ghosts of the ocean.
 As I kayaked, the whales surrounded me, curious and playful.
 Every time I picked up some speed, one would begin to tail my sea kayak and occasionally bump it forward.

 While this region has a huge variety of wildlife passing through, like caribou, Arctic fox and snowy owls, there wasn't any other animal that caught my attention more than the polar bear.
 The different groups at Lazy Bear Lodge all get the opportunity to take an eight-hour excursion on a boat in an attempt to see the bears.
 There’s never any guarantee.
 After all, they are wild animals, but that didn’t stop us all from becoming fixated on the idea of seeing at least one.